okta/okta.github.io/_source/_posts/2019-06-19-spring-preauthorize.md

 ## Configure Your Spring Boot App For OAuth 2.0

 Making Spring Boot work with OAuth 2.0 and Okta is remarkably easy.
 The first step is to add the Okta Spring Boot Starter dependency.
-It's totally possible to use Okta OAuth 2.0 / OIDC without using their starter; however, the starter simplifies the configuration.
+It's totally possible to use Okta OAuth 2.0 / OIDC without using our starter; however, the starter simplifies the configuration.
 It also handles extracting the groups claim from the JSON Web Token and turning it into a Spring Security authority (which will look at in a bit).
 Take a look at the [Okta Spring Boot Starter GitHub page](https://github.com/okta/okta-spring-boot) for more info.

 Update the dependencies section of your `build.gradle` file: